Edin93/holbertonschool-higher_level_programming/0x0E-SQL_more_queries/README.md

 * All SQL keywords should be in uppercase (SELECT, WHERE…)
 * A README.md file, at the root of the folder of the project, is mandatory
 * The length of our files will be tested using wc

+## NOTE
+#### In all the tasks, The database name will be passed as an argument of the mysql command.